What is a Mastopexy and when should you have one?

 A mastopexy procedure is often combined with a breast enlargement, reduction or even an implant removal which may be why you don’t often hear of people having the procedure.

-If you have sagging breasts you may feel that that only way to get a fuller looking bust again is to insert implants, but an implant will only add volume, it is unable to change the shape or lift the bust so by inserting an implant your breast will appear the same but fuller.
+If you have sagging breasts you may feel that the only way to get a fuller-looking bust again is to insert implants, but an implant will only add volume, it is unable to change the shape or lift the bust so by inserting an implant your breast will appear the same but fuller.

 Not all women who have breast uplift surgery are older, women decide at different stages in their lives for varying reasons: